belzeme/intro-functional-js/Functional JavaScript introduction.md

 ## Higher-order functions

-A higher-order function is a function that takes one or more functions as arguments and or returns a functiom as its result.
-In oter words, it's a function that operates o other functinos,
+A higher-order function is a function that takes one or more functions as arguments and or returns a function as its result.
+In other words, it's a function that operates on other functinos,

 Higher-order functions can be used to compose programs in JavaScript by allowing us to create more abstract and reusable code.
 Here are some examples: